-Pursuant to provisions of the Texas Constitution, as amended in 2003, conservation and reclamation districts in certain counties are authorized to develop and finance with property taxes certain recreational facilities after a district election has been successfully held to approve the issuance of bonds payable from taxes and/or a maintenance tax to support recreational facilities.
+Pursuant to provisions of the Texas Constitution, as amended in 2003, conservation and reclamation districts in certain counties are authorized to develop and finance with property taxes certain parks and recreational facilities after a district election has been successfully held to approve the issuance of bonds payable from taxes and/or a maintenance tax to support parks and recreational facilities.

-Pursuant to the provisions of related statutory amendments, the District is authorized to issue bonds payable from an ad valorem tax to pay for the development and maintenance of recreational facilities if (i) the District duly adopts a plan for the facilities; (ii) the bonds are authorized at an election; (iii) the bonds payable from any source do not exceed 1% of the value of the taxable property in the District at the time of issuance of the bonds, or an amount greater than the estimated cost of the plan, whichever amount is smaller; (iv) the District obtains any necessary governmental consents allowing the issuance of such bonds; (v) the issuance of the bonds is approved by the TCEQ in accordance with its rules with respect to same; and (vi) the bonds are approved by the Attorney General of Texas.
+Pursuant to the provisions of related statutory amendments, the District is authorized to issue such bonds if (i) the bonds payable from any source do not exceed one percent (1%) of the value of the taxable property in the District at the time of issuance of the bonds, or, in the event the District meets certain conditions, may exceed an amount equal to one percent (1%) but not greater than three percent (3%) of the value of the taxable property in the District at the time of issuance of the bonds, but in no event in an amount greater than the estimated cost in the plan; (ii) the District obtains any necessary governmental consents allowing the issuance of such bonds; (iii) the issuance of the bonds is approved by the TCEQ in accordance with its rules with respect to same; and (iv) the bonds are approved by the Attorney General of Texas.
 The District may issue bonds for such purposes payable solely from net operating revenues without an election.
-The District is also authorized to levy an operation and maintenance tax to support recreational facilities at a rate not to exceed \$1.50 per \$100 of taxable assessed valuation of taxable property in the District, after such tax is approved at an election.
-Such maintenance tax is in addition to any other maintenance tax authorized a total of \$2,800,000 principal amount of unlimited tax bonds for financing and constructing recreational facilities and authorized a maintenance tax not to exceed \$1.50 per \$100 of taxable assessed valuation for maintenance of recreational facilities.
+The District is also authorized to levy an operation and maintenance tax to support parks and recreational facilities at a rate not to exceed \$1.50 per \$100 of taxable assessed valuation of taxable property in the District, after such tax is approved at an election.
+Such operation and maintenance tax is in addition to any other operation and maintenance tax authorized to be levied by the District.
+At an election held within the District on November 12, 2004, voters of the District authorized a total of \$2,800,000 principal amount of unlimited tax bonds for financing and constructing parks and recreational facilities and authorized a maintenance tax not to exceed \$1.50 per \$100 of taxable assessed valuation for maintenance of recreational facilities.
+After issuance of the Series 2025A Park Bonds, no authorization will remain authorized but unissued for financing and/or constructing parks and recreational facilities.